ZFTurbo/DrivenData-Pri-matrix-Factorization-2nd-Place-Solution/README.md

 ## How to run:

-All r*.py files must be run one by one.
+All r*.py files must be run in provided order.
 All intermediate folders will be created automatically.
 ```
 python r10_preprocess_data.py
 python r11_get_metadata_table.py